Communications

 1. Users of the API register Couriers that each is responsible for keeping the latest data fresh and ready for sending should an opportunity present itself.
 Couriers each tend to a certain type of packet with a certain priority and desired sending frequency.
 It is up to each courier to maintain its own state.

-2. CommChannel is in charge and decides the speed at which packets are sent and which couriers get their packets sent on each opportunity.
+2. CommChannel is in charge and decides the speed at which packets are sent and which couriers get their packets sent on each opportunity ("Oportunity Interval").

 3. CommChannel may at any time send non-payload data in each packet or even special-purpose network-only packets to sustain its operation.
 If there is no data to be sent by couriers, CommChannel may send no-op packets that facilitate the calculation of network characteristics such as round trip time.
 This is done transparently to the couriers (so you could say couriers are on a higher layer in the OSI model).